Silent Abandonment in Contact Centers: Estimating Customer Patience from Uncertain Data: Estimating Customer Patience with Silent Abandonment

 However, this likelihood function depends on knowing the complete data.
 Recall that some of the observations belong to the class $M=0$ since they have missing data in $\Delta$.
 Therefore, we cannot find the parameters by simply solving the maximization problem.
-Instead, we need to formulate an EM algorithm (see Algorithm \ref{EM}), a well-known computing strategy for dealing with problems of missing data including censoring, since censoring is a special case of missing data (see Chapters 7 and 8 of \citealt{little2002statistical}).
-The algorithm estimates the parameters ($\theta, q$, $\gamma$), using Theorems \ref{Theorem1} and \ref{Theorem2}.
+Instead, we need to formulate an EM algorithm (see Algorithm \ref{EM}), a well-known computing strategy for dealing with problems of missing data and censoring \citep{little2002statistical}.
+The algorithm estimates the parameters ($\theta, q$, $\gamma$) using Theorems \ref{Theorem1} and \ref{Theorem2}.
 Specifically, it estimates starting parameter values and subsequently iterates between the expectation step (E-step)---using Theorem \ref{Theorem1}---and the maximization step (M-step)---using Theorem \ref{Theorem2}---and updates these estimators until convergence.
-In the $t$th iteration, the E-step consists of finding a surrogate function (given in Equation \eqref{eq:loglikelihoodMisg}) that is a lower bound on the log-likelihood function (given in Equation \eqref{eq:loglikelihood}) and is tangent to the log-likelihood at $(\widehat{\theta^{(t)}},\widehat{q^{(t)}},\widehat{\gamma^{(t)}})$.
+In the $t$th iteration, the E-step consists of finding a surrogate function (given in Equation~\eqref{eq:loglikelihoodMisg}) that is a lower bound on the log-likelihood function (given in Equation~\eqref{eq:loglikelihood}) and is tangent to the log-likelihood at $(\widehat{\theta^{(t)}},\widehat{q^{(t)}},\widehat{\gamma^{(t)}})$.
 In practice, it is enough to compute the expectation of the log-likelihood given the information of the previous iteration, which is presented in Equation \eqref{eq:ci} of Theorem \ref{Theorem1}.

-\begin{theorem} Under Assumption \ref{assumption:1}, $\widehat{C_{1,t}^{i}}$, $\widehat{C_{2,t}^{i}}$ and $\widehat{C_{3,t}^{i}}$ are given by
+\begin{theorem} Under Assumption \ref{assumption:1}, $\widehat{C_{1,t}^{i}}$, $\widehat{C_{2,t}^{i}}$, and $\widehat{C_{3,t}^{i}}$ are given by

 \end{theorem} The proof is given in Appendix \ref{sec:appendixEproof}.